Pio Tikoduadua: National Federation Party

 In April 2017, he returned to politics, joining the National Federation Party.
 He expressed doubts about the actions of the military regime, including its rewriting of the constitution in 2013, and claimed that he resigned from FijiFirst after MP Dr Neil Sharma was forced to resign after voting against the government on a matter of conscience.
 In June 2017, he was appointed the NFP President.

 He ran as a candidate for the NFP in the 2018 elections and was elected, winning 2684 votes.

-In August 2019 Tikoduadua was assaulted by Fijian Prime Minister Frank Bainimarama after a parliamentary debate.
+In August 2019, Tikoduadua was assaulted by Fijian prime minister Frank Bainimarama after a parliamentary debate.
 The assault was captured on video, and was subsequently referred to the Fijian Parliament's Privileges Committee.
 The committee found that there was no assault, and that the two parties should apologise to each other for verbally attacking one another in parliament.
 When Tikoduadua refused to do so he was suspended from Parliament for six months.
 A police complaint for assault resulted in no charges being laid as it was a matter for parliament.
 Two parliamentary staff who had videoed the assault were forced to resign.

 Tikoduadua returned to Parliament in March 2020.
-In April 2020 he was arrested for sharing a video exposing brutality by Fijian Police over Facebook.
+In April 2020, he was arrested for sharing a video exposing brutality by Fijian Police over Facebook.
 No charges were laid against him, and five police officers were later charged over the assault he exposed.

-In July 2021 he was one of a number of opposition MPs detained by police after criticising government moves to amend land legislation.
+In July 2021, he was one of a number of opposition MPs detained by police after criticising government moves to amend land legislation.

 He was re-elected in the 2022 election with 2222 votes.
 On 24 December 2022 he was appointed Minister for Home Affairs and Immigration in the coalition government of Sitiveni Rabuka.
 His first action as Minister was to ask Police Commissioner Sitiveni Qiliho to resign.

+In November 2024, Pio Tikoduadua offered to temporarily step aside as Fiji's Minister for Home Affairs and Immigration to allow an impartial investigation into the unauthorized issuance of passports to members of the controversial Grace Road Church.